projectceladon/celadon-documentation/source/stable-release_iot/feature-delta-iot-a12.rst

 * 99.97% Google\* conformance on Alder Lake (ADL)platform with production ready
 * Supporting Alder Lake (ADL) on single baseline and Single Image
 * IoT configuration support SRIOV mode with 99.97% conformance
-* IoT configuration support GVT-d with no conformance
 * Vm-Manager support to launch Android

 Real-time clock (RTC) and alarm virtualization